 On Sunday morning, we drove south across the Skyway Bridge to bird in Sarasota County.
 We follow the SRQ Bird Alerts YahooGroups Email List, a service with about 800 subscribers who share valuable information on rare birds and local events.
 We learned that Bobolinks were passing through near the Celery Fields, so that became our primary destination.

 Our first stop was Pinecraft Park, a well-known migrant trap.
 It’s also great for herons and shorebirds.
 We found a variety of warblers, including Black-and-white, American Redstart, and Northern Parula, along with many Blackpoll Warblers and Carolina Wrens.
 The highlight of the morning was spotting two Barred Owls.
-A Solitary Sandpiper in the shallow creek on our way out was an added bonus.
+A Solitary Sandpiper in the shallow creek on our way out was a bonus.

 Finally, we made it to the Celery Fields in search of our target bird, the Bobolink.
 We successfully located three and added them to our year list.
 The Celery Fields is a wetlands site on the Great Florida Birding Trail with an observation mound, trails, and ponds.
 While we didn’t see any rails, we did spot a Limpkin, Black-necked Stilt, and Glossy Ibis.